War in Ukraine: Support for children and families

 Education disrupted

 Schools and other educational facilities are not only places of learning – they also provide a crucial sense of structure and safety for children.
-Millions of children across the country continue to have their education disrupted, with hundreds of thousands of schoolchildren unable to access in-person school at all.
+Millions of children across the country continue to have their education disrupted, with many schoolchildren unable to access in-person school at all.

 Meanwhile, many children who have sought refuge in neighbouring countries are also struggling to access education, health care, and protection services, and, as the war rages, face the prospect of long-term displacement and deprivation.